 Potential sources of match funding

-The Biffa Award was established in 1997 under the Landfill Communities Fund and through the Fund we are able to support a wide range of community and environmental projects across the UK.
+The Biffa Award was established in 1997 under the Landfill Communities Fund and through the Fund they support a wide range of community and environmental projects across the UK.

 The Big Lottery Fund awards grants to UK organisations to help improve their communities.